skyhehe123/VoxSeT/README.md

 ### Citation
 ```
 @inproceedings{he2022voxset,
 	title={Voxel Set Transformer: A Set-to-Set Approach to 3D Object Detection from Point Clouds},
-  author={Chenhang He, Ruihuang Li, Shuai Li and Lei Zhang},
+	author={He, Chenhang and Li, Ruihuang and Li, Shuai and Zhang, Lei},
 	booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
 	year={2022}
 }
 ```